 Minimum GPA of 3.5 for applicants with a master’s degree in nursing.

-If English is not your native language, please submit a TOEFL score of at least 80 (internet-based test) or an IELTS score of at least 6.5.
+If English is not your native language, please submit a TOEFL score of at least 80 (internet-based test), an IELTS score of at least 6.5, a Pearson Test of English (PTE) score of at least 59 or a Cambridge C1 Advanced score of at least 180.

 Transcripts of all previous college or university education.
 Unofficial transcripts suffice for application; if you are accepted, you will be asked to provide official transcripts.